Skip to content

 Organizing your suite

-Sounding works best when your suite makes the relationship between trials, features, and layers easy to see.
+Organize the suite so the relationship between trials, features, and layers is easy to see.

-Your test tree should look like the product and the testing layers, not like the framework itself.
+The test tree should follow the product and the testing layers, not the framework name.

 A strong default structure